 4. How is Your Relationship with Your Boss?

-Make your boss look good.
+Do you attempt to make your boss look good?
 If you make your boss’ life miserable, it is unlikely that they are going to support or assist you as you work towards getting a better position in the company.
 If, however, you are constantly making your supervisor shine, they are probably going to go out of their way to help you in any way that they can.
 Ask your boss what areas that you can improve in.
 Take their advice to heart and make the changes that they recommend.
 Also, ask your supervisor for additional responsibility.
 This shows that you are willing to go above and beyond what is normally expected of you.

 Obviously, there are no guarantees in life or in the corporate world where promotions are involved.
 There are, however, many ways in which a person can make themselves more promotable.
 The person that takes the time to implement some of these things into their life is setting themselves up for success.
 In life, the person that is most prepared is usually the one that comes out on top.

 Are there any other tips that you would give someone who is seeking a promotion in their career?

-Would you consider helping Annie and I as we serve the Lord in the US and in South America?
+Would you consider helping Annie and I as we serve the Lord in the US, India, and in South America?
 Just click here to get involved.
 Obrigado!
 (Thank you!)